 The College uses UPay as its payment and management system in the Catering Department.
 This is operable from a smart phone app or online.
-Credit on a UPay account is essential for booking Formal Hall and is an option for paying for food and drink in the Buttery and Old Kitchen Bar (where cash and debit/credit cards are also accepted).
+Credit on a UPay account is essential for booking Formal Hall and is an option for paying for food and drink in the Buttery and Old Kitchen Bar (where debit cards are also accepted).